CCellSim/CCellSim/README.md

 # CCellSim
-an Efficient Multi-scale Simulation Environment for Collective Cell Migration
+An Efficient Multi-scale Simulation Environment for Collective Cell Migration